vtsuperdarn/davitpy/README.md

 You need to have either homebrew (http://brew.sh/) or MacPorts (http://www.macports.org/) installed on your system.

 Next, follow the instructions for Ubuntu, but for the dependencies script, choose one of the following:

     sudo ./python_install_mac_brew.sh
     sudo ./python_install_mac_port.sh

 (**note**: you may encounter some errors because sometimes macport will install binaries with the python version as an extension in their name, so f2py becomes f2py-2.7.
 If this happens, you will have to manually create symbolic links to the *-2.7 binaries)

 ####Usage
 To test davitpy and learn more about some of its functionality, please look at the included iPython notebooks.
-These are found in:
+To run these:

-    davitpy/docs/notebook
+    cd davitpy/docs/notebook

-From this directory, type:
     davitpy-notebook

 This command will launch a web broswer with an interface that will allow you to run python code directly in a browsing window.
 The browser should show a list of the demonstration notebooks.
 If you do not see the demonstration notebooks, please make sure you are in the davitpy/doc/notebook/ directory before running the davitpy-notebook command.
 To run code within a cell, place your cursor in the cell and press shift-enter.